jonathanfischer97/ionerdss/README.md

      ```

 4. **Versioning & Releases**
-   - Update `setup.py` with a new version number.
+   - Update `pyproject.toml` with a new version number.
 A GitHub release will auto‐update the PyPI package.

 5. **Contributions**
    - Fork the repo, create a feature branch, and open a pull request.